Ambassador Daniel Taub Unravels the Balfour Declaration

 Ambassador Taub also quoted from the romantic correspondence between James de Rothschild and his wife Dorothy.
 Even though still a teenager, Dorothy played an important role in introducing Zionist leader Chaim Weizmann to influential British circles.
 Reading these personal letters, which describe Dorothy's diplomatic activity, Taub said he was struck by the fact that not only statesmen but also eccentric zoologists and teenage girls could find a role to play in the story of Israel.

 Another theme Ambassador Taub addressed was the relationship between scientific and diplomatic progress.
 Taub pointed out the critical role that scientific innovation, including Chaim Weizmann's own chemical discoveries, played in the Declaration, and in the subsequent progress of the State of Israel.
+Chaim Weizmann would later become the first President of the State of Israel, and also have Israel's leading scientific institution, the Weizmann Institute, named after him.
+There cannot be many countries in which scientific and political advancement have been so closely linked.

 Ambassador Taub also drew some broader lessons from the Declaration.
 One was that history was not carved in stone, but that it remained open to us to shape and influence it.
 "The Balfour Declaration was precisely that, "he said, "a declaration, not a binding document.
 As Lord Balfour himself said, 'it didn't give a land.
 It gave an opportunity.'
 We were blessed to have had a leadership who knew how to seize this historic moment".